cometbft/cometbft/docs/core/configuration.md

 # If this node is many blocks behind the tip of the chain, BlockSync
 # allows them to catchup quickly by downloading blocks in parallel
 # and verifying their commits
+#
-# Deprecated: BlockSync will be enabled unconditionally in the next major release.
+# Deprecated: this key will be removed and BlockSync will be enabled
+# unconditionally in the next major release.
 block_sync = true

 # Database backend: goleveldb | cleveldb | boltdb | rocksdb | badgerdb